fermmm/rga-code-challenge/README.md

 * UI library and theme
 * Typescript

-Important note:
+Important notes:
-* The project does not use Redux because is not needed in the app, using something when is not needed is a wrong desition in my opninion.
-I have experience with Redux.
+* I have experience with Redux but the app does not use Redux because is not needed in the app, using something when is not needed is a wrong desition in my opninion, so I decided to not add Redux to show that opinion.

 ## Installation